Southeast Asian journalists train in environmental reporting

 According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the Philippines is one of the most disaster-prone countries in the world.
 Climate experts also say that Indonesia is particularly susceptible to climate change impacts.
 The Asian Development Bank states that Timor-Leste is vulnerable to food insecurity and inequality unless systemic action is taken to mitigate climate change in the region.

-“There’s increased interest because we see that climate change is not just one story but many,” said Ayu Purwaningsih, a DW Akademie trainer.
-She trained journalists on environmental reporting in Timor-Leste.
-“There are the human stories after a disaster strikes, but there are also the economic stories.”
+"There’s increased interest because we see that climate change is not just one story but many," said Ayu Purwaningsih, a DW Akademie trainer who trained journalists on environmental reporting in Timor-Leste.
+"There are the human stories after a disaster strikes, but there are also the economic stories."

 Localizing, humanizing, fact-checking

 Indonesia, she pointed out, sits on the world’s largest nickel reserves but the ore concentration is very low.
-Refining it to battery quality, or even just to make stainless steel, is an energy-intense process, which is powered by numerous coal power plants in the country, producing hundreds of jobs.
+Refining it to battery quality, or to just make stainless steel, is an energy-intense process powered by numerous coal power plants in the country.
+However, it also creates hundreds of jobs.

 "This is just one of many unsolved problems," she said.
 "Another is disposing of used batteries."

-In addition to hands-on training during the workshop, participants also share the common challenges in their trade, not the least of which is supporting themselves financially.
+In addition to hands-on training during the workshop, participants share their common challenges of the trade, not least of which is supporting themselves financially.

 Wages versus workload

-“It’s about wages versus the workload and journalist safety,” said Febrina Galuh, Executive Director of the Alliance of Independent Journalists (AIJ) in Indonesia.
-“In our country, journalists are vulnerable, they are often expected to produce up to 10 articles per day, for less than $1.00 per story.”
-She added that this is common at even mainstream media companies, and that smaller, independent media outlets have even smaller budgets.
+"It's about wages versus the workload and journalists' safety," said Febrina Galuh, Executive Director of the Alliance of Independent Journalists (AIJ) in Indonesia.
+"In our country, journalists are vulnerable and are often expected to produce up to 10 articles per day, for less than $1.00 per story."
+She added this is common even at mainstream media companies and that smaller, independent media outlets have even smaller budgets.

-“It’s very difficult now, such that investigative journalism, and journalism on complex subjects like climate change...there’s too few resources for this,” she said, noting, too, that the AIJ has allocated funds for journalists harassed while investigating stories, or who have sustained injuries while on the job.
+"It’s very difficult now, so investigative journalism, and journalism on complex subjects like climate change...there are too few resources for this," she said.
+However, she noted that the AIJ has allocated funds for journalists who have been harassed while investigating stories or who have sustained injuries while on the job.

-Not unlike Aireen Jaymalin’s experience with her hand injury.
-While training participants at the Let’s Talk Climate workshops in the Philippines, she reflected on the country’s official “Zero Casualty Target” when mudslides hit and volcanoes erupt, and how journalists working on site try to get accurate information and from the government when there are power outages.
+Not unlike Aireen Jaymalin's experience when she injured her hand during a typhoon.
+As a trainer at the Let’s Talk Climate workshops in the Philippines, she reflected on the country’s official "Zero Casualty Target" for when mudslides hit and volcanoes erupt, and how journalists on site try to get accurate information from the government when there are power outages.

-“Permanent danger zones really should be permanent,” she said.
-“But this is difficult when people who live there also have their livelihoods there.
-That’s something we talk about because in fact, climate change makes no distinction between rich and poor.”
+"Permanent danger zones really should be permanent," she said, "but this is difficult if people who live there also have their livelihoods there.
+It's something we talk about because climate change makes no distinction between rich and poor."

-In "Let's Talk Climate!", DW Akademie partnered with AJI (Indonesia), Haburas Foundation (Timor-Leste), and PNEJ (Philippines) to promote public dialogue through community labs in Bengkulu, Ambon, Dili and Quezon.
-The project trained local media professionals on the causes, consequences, and solutions of climate change, enhancing their reporting skills.
+In "Let's Talk Climate!"
+DW Akademie partnered with AJI (Indonesia), Haburas Foundation (Timor-Leste), and PNEJ (Philippines) to promote public dialogue through community labs in Bengkulu, Ambon, Dili and Quezon.
+The project trained local media professionals on the causes, consequences and solutions of climate change, enhancing their reporting skills.
 Participating journalists competed by creating multimedia content on climate change, with winners gaining the opportunity to attend COP 29 in Baku, Azerbaijan, and receive additional mentoring from DW Akademie.
-This project is supported by Germany’s Federal Foreign Office.
+The project is supported by Germany’s Federal Foreign Office.